 Federal Aviation Administration (FAA), Department of Transportation (DOT).

-The FAA is adopting a new airworthiness directive (AD) for certain Empresa Brasileira de Aeronautica S.A.
-(EMBRAER) Model EMB-120, -120ER, -120FC, -120QC, and -120RT airplanes.
-This AD requires replacing the de-icing system ejector flow control valves with new, improved control valves having hermetically sealed switches; and rewiring applicable connectors.
-This AD results from a fuel system review conducted by the manufacturer.
-We are issuing this AD to prevent a potential source of ignition near a fuel tank, which, in combination with flammable fuel vapors, could result in a fuel tank explosion and consequent loss of the airplane.
+The FAA is adopting a new airworthiness directive (AD) for all EMBRAER Model EMB-120, -120ER, -120FC, -120QC, and -120RT airplanes.
+This AD requires modifying electrical harnesses located at the left- and right-hand wing roots; and re-routing and modifying the harness of the right-hand outboard flap actuator.
+This AD results from fuel system reviews conducted by the manufacturer.
+We are issuing this AD to prevent chafed electrical harnesses, which could result in a potential source of ignition for fuel vapors near a fuel tank and consequent fire or fuel tank explosion.

 Contact Empresa Brasileira de Aeronautica S.A.
 (EMBRAER), P.O.
 Box 343—CEP 12.225, Sao Jose dos Campos—SP, Brazil, for service information identified in this AD.Start Further Info

 Dan Rodina, Aerospace Engineer, International Branch, ANM-116, FAA, Transport Airplane Directorate, 1601 Lind Avenue, SW., Renton, Washington 98055-4056; telephone (425) 227-2474; fax (425) 227-1149.End Further Info End Preamble Start Supplemental Information